cnobile2012/django-pam/docs/source/index.rst

 Welcome to Django PAM's documentation!
 ======================================

-This is a simple backend that uses the
+This is a simple authentication backend that uses the `python-pam <https://github.com/FirefighterBlu3/python-pam>`_ package.
-`python-pam <https://github.com/FirefighterBlu3/python-pam>`_
-package.
 Django PAM can be used in an SSO (Single Sign On) environment or just with a single box where you want to log into a Django app with